-If you would like to travel by metro you will recognise the entrance to the stations with the help of different elements of signage.
-The signpost displaying the symbol of the TMB metro will help you to find the entrance.
-At the entrance itself you will find information boards that will tell you: The name of the station, the line or lines that stop at that particular station, a map of the transport network, the station opening hours and the start and end of the metro service.
+The Barcelona Metro is easy to use and navigate.
+There are 11 lines spanning over more than 120km with 169 stations to choose from.
+You will recognise the entrance to the stations with the help of different elements of signage.
+The signpost displaying the symbol of the TMB metro is always a good starting point.
+At the entrance itself you will find information boards that will tell you a number of things, including the name of the station and the line (or lines) that stop at that particular station.
+You should also find a map of the transport network and the station opening hours, as well as the start and end of the metro service.

 The metro is gradually being adapted to make it easier to use by people with disabilities.
 Measures such as the installation of lifts, escalators, raised marking strips for the visually impaired and public address systems are some examples.
 These elements are already in place in new stations and are being installed in existing stations.
 Plans of the whole network indicate those stations that are adapted for use by passengers with reduced mobility.